-For reasons that are unclear, the prosecutor did not try to authenticate this social media entry through the Defendant’s girlfriend although she did testify.
+For reasons that are unclear, the prosecutor did not authenticate this social media entry through the Defendant’s girlfriend, although she testified.
 Instead, they tried to use a police officer who, on the stand, put two and two together.

 A divided Maryland Court of Appeals disagreed that the officer can authenticate a social media posting because the identity of who generated the profile is unknown.
-In other words, the court’s problem is that just because I put up a Facebook profile claiming I’m Charlie Sheen, it does not mean that I’m Charlie Sheen.
+The court’s problem is that just because I put up a Facebook profile claiming I’m Charlie Sheen, it does not mean that I’m Charlie Sheen.

 No wait!
 Judge Harrell’s opinion cites Maryland evidence guru and University of Baltimore Law School professor Lynn McClain for the proposition that under Maryland Rule 5-901(a) the trial judge does not even need to be personally satisfied by a preponderance of the evidence that the proffered item is authentic.
 Instead, the standard is just that the judge must find that a reasonable jury could find the evidence is what the offering party claims that it is.
 You add this in with “sound discretion of the trial judge” and Judge Harrell’s argument wins hands down.